qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_interaction.rst

 Register listeners
 ==================

 To register listeners to a widget or other qooxdoo object just call ``addListener()`` with the given event type and callback method on them.
 The method will be executed every time the event occurs.
-Some types of events will bubble up the parent widget chain (such as mouse events, ...) while others are only fired on the original object (e.g. property changes, ...).
+Some types of events will bubble up the parent widget chain (such as pointer events, ...) while others are only fired on the original object (e.g. property changes, ...).
 A typical registration might look like this:

 ::